-The ideal substrate for Leopard geckos is inexpensive, aesthetically pleasing, easy to clean, absorbent, digestible and safe when swallowed.
-Here's a list.
+Ideal substrates for Leopard geckos are aesthetically pleasing, easy to clean and safe when swallowed.
+Here's a list of suitable substrates for Leopard geckos.

 Table of contents

 The substrate, or bedding, is the material that is on the floor of the Leopard gecko enclosure.
 It represents the natural surface Leopard geckos prefer in nature.
-There are many types of substrates that can be used for pet Leopard geckos.
+There are many types of substrates that can be used, but not all substrates are safe to be used with Leopard geckos.

 Commercial reptile or Leopard gecko substrates are available from Amazon.com, most specialised pet shops or over the internet.
 Some Leopard gecko keepers prefer to collect their own substrates.